The Simoqin Prophecies: Plot summary

 The story begins in the expected year of the rakshas Danh-Gem's return.
 Asvin, prince of Avranti is sent on an Aswamedh, a journey supposed to bring him fame and glory.
 But as soon as he reaches the forest, his guards turn on him and tell him that he would be executed at sunset.
-This is in accordance with the laws of the secret brotherhood, which ensured that all younger princes of Avranti who were too eager for glory would be dealt with this way.
+This is in accordance with the laws of a secret brotherhood, which ensured that all younger princes of Avranti who were too eager for glory would be dealt with this way.
 However he is rescued by the Silver Dagger and his men, on the orders of the Chief Civilian of Kol, who wanted him to be the prophecised hero.

 In Kol, the Chief Civilian is very worried about the sudden emergence of the danavs of Imokoi along with their city asur cousins.
 Also the skuans under their lord Bjorkun are planning something.
 Manticores have been seen in the forest.
 It is later revealed that this is a plot to bring back Danh Gem, instigated by Bjorkun and Bali, later on joined by the asur king Leer, and Omar of Artaxerxeia.
 This group is called the secret Brotherhood of Renewal, dedicated to bring Danh-Gem back.

 The spellbinders notice that magical levels all over the world are rising.
 Maya, a powerful spellbinder discovers that her best friend Kirin is in fact a ravian.
 Kirin himself had discovered this fact only a short while back and remembers that he is actually over two hundred years old.
 He recalls his memories back from his earlier days when he lived in the forest with a roving band of ravian warriors.
 Then he remembers the day the ravians had departed from the world.
 Somehow he was turned into stone at that time and didn't remember anything until Spikes, a pashan unlike any other, caused him to wake up.
 This is a great mystery which Maya is determined to solve.

 Bali is convinced that the pashans are the key to Danh-Gem's return after learning about the secret of pashan birth from the storks.
 He tries to steal books called Untranslatables from the library of Enki, as they were written by Danh-Gem and are sure to have information on how to bring the rakshas back.
 He succeeds, and nearly kidnaps Maya as well, but Maya escapes by setting fire to his tail.
 Snow trolls under the orders of Bjorkun try to abduct the pashan Yarni, but they fail.
 Many including the vanar lord Bali, are looking for Spikes.